Our Favorite Trail Running Shoes

 NB MT00 (Minimus Trail Zero)

-The Minimus Trail Zero ($100) is definitely the most minimal and lightweight upper of any trail shoe I have ever worn.
+The Minimus Trail Zero ($100) is definitely the most minimal and lightweight upper of any trail running shoe I have ever worn.
 Similar to the upper material of many state of the art distance track spikes, the MT00 upper is made of a thin, but very durable, nylon with welded overlays which provided plenty of form but very little restriction throughout the upper.
 This material does allow dirt and dust into the interior of the shoe, but seems more puncture resistant than mesh.
 The old Minimus upper seems bulky and overbuilt by comparison.
 Simply put, this upper looks and feels space age and hugged my foot throughout the heel and mid foot while providing a nice wide toe box.
 The tongue is made of a thin synthetic leather and the laces are flat and fairly wide which didn’t put any uncomfortable pressure on the top of my foot.
 The heel collar is flexible and low all around the ankle.
 There is not an Achilles notch.

 I was able to put on the MT00 right out of the box and head out for a six mile trail run without any issues whatsoever.
-They absolutely fit like a slipper and the pliability of the upper was accommodating whether I wore thicker wool socks or very thin socks.
+They absolutely fit like a slipper and the pliability of the upper was accommodating whether I wore thicker wool socks or very thin running socks.
 I did not run in the MT00 barefoot, but I did walk around outside for 3-4 hours in the shoe.
 The inside of the shoe is essentially seamless apart from where the tongue stitches into the upper and I never felt rubbing on any part of my feet.
 The barely-there insole is not removable, but is very soft.

 After enjoying the original Minimus Trail (MT10) for shorter runs I found that it lacked the outsole protection needed from sharp rocks and I frequently ended a run with a bruised foot where a sharp rock had found it’s way between the lugs.
 New Balance updated the outsole with larger, more cushioned lugs and reinforced the lugs in high wear area by adding more durable Vibram rubber.
 Gaps still exist where a stone could get through, but with the outsole being deeper I didn’t have any problems.
 The MT00 outsole also felt more protective on steep down hills where I couldn’t help but heel strike and the Vibram rubber is placed in all the right spots conducive to trail running.